 They have to be generic to be properly competitive.
 There are multiplayer games like this with units that have "hero abilities", lots of them actually, but they are always shit because it's a stupid idea.
 Duelyst is an example.

-It's not though.
+>competitive concept It's not though.
 There's no way to actually make something like this balanced and challenging.
 It's just a stupid version of tabletop strategy like wargames and chess, which already have huge digital competitive scenes.
 Nothing like FFT could ever be competitive because the system it's designed around is bad and only works because encounters are scripted.

+>You'd need a relatively big name behind a theoretical game like this to grab the numbers needed to get this kind of data from dedicated players.
 I'm not joking, you really do not.
 It's just a matter of having dedicated players at all.
 You could make a game with as large a name behind it as Fallout and still have wikis full of incomplete data and horribly arranged information tables.
 The autists will come if you have people who rein them in and tell them what to do.
 It's not even a matter of possibility, they KNOW what they want to do.
 If you task someone with gauging the power of every single generic monster in the game, regardless of how much testing they need to do, they'll make it work.